Storage Suggestions for Groceries :

 • Store our Cold-Pressed Oils and A2 Gir Cow Bilona Ghee in a dry cabinet away from sunlight.

-Organic Farm Fresh fruits and vegetables should be attended immediately on receipt of the delivery and stored in the right way to ensure freshness.
+Farm Fresh fruits and vegetables should be attended immediately on receipt of the delivery and stored in the right way to ensure freshness.

 Storing them in the right way allows it to be safe for consumption.